RigsOfRods/docs.rigsofrods.org/terrain-creation/editing-terrain-objects.md

 ```
 CTRL+Y - Activates the editor
 Enter - Selects nearest object based on free camera or RoRBot's position
+Middle mouse click - Select object
-CTRL+[ and CTRL+] - Cycles through objects as listed in the `.tobj` file
+CTRL+[ and CTRL+] - Cycles through objects as listed in the `.tobj` file.
+If the terrain features a race, race checkpoints will appear first.
 WASD - Movement
 Arrow keys - Rotation
 R - Change rotation axis
-I - Reset object position
+I - Reset object rotation
-CTRL+Y - Exit editor and save changes (see notice below for 0.4.8RC4)
+CTRL+Y - Exit editor and save changes
 ```

 In this example I will rotate the truckshop.
 Move RoRBot near the object and press `Enter`.
 The object should now be selected: